Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 ### End-to-End Tests

-E2E tests are designed to make sure that the user of the software you've created can complete full user journeys
+End to End tests are designed to make sure that the user of the software you've created can complete full user journeys

 For example, can the user open, edit and save a file in a desktop application or can a user add an item to a shopping cart and checkout of an ecommerce store.